Speartooth shark: Taxonomy

 German biologists Johannes Müller and Jakob Henle originally described the speartooth shark as Carcharias (Prionodon) glyphis, in their 1839–41 Systematische Beschreibung der Plagiostomen.
 They based their account on a stuffed juvenile female 1 m long, of unknown origin (possibly the Indian Ocean or the South China Sea).
 In 1843, Swiss-American zoologist Louis Agassiz proposed the new genus Glyphis for this species and a fossil relative from Britain, G. hastalis.
 However, the use of Glyphis to encompass the river sharks did not gain wide acceptance until Jack Garrick's 1982 revision of Carcharhinus.

 Müller and Henle's type specimen remained the sole known record of the speartooth shark until specimens of the "Bizant river shark" (Glyphis sp.
 A) were caught in Australia in 1982.
 Subsequently, work by Leonard Compagno, William White, and Peter Last confirmed initial suspicions that "sp.
 A" was the same species as G. glyphis.
 Thus, in Australia, this shark may also be referred to as the Bizant river shark or the Queensland river shark.

+Fossil teeth suggest that the speartooth shark once had a much larger range, with fossils being known from the Early Miocene to Pliocene of Portugal and the Pliocene of Italy.
+Potential records of this species are also known from the Late Miocene of Brunei.